 Vaginal atrophy can also have a range of distressing emotional consequences for women, which can affect their relationships with partner/s, their enjoyment of sex, and their self esteem.

-Fortunately, there is an alternative non-invasive treatment that has a remarkable success rate.
+Fortunately, there is an alternative non-invasive treatment that has a remarkable success rate for treating menopause symptoms.

 Introducing The MonaLisa Touch

-MonaLisa Touch is an exciting treatment for vaginal atrophy that uses laser therapy to stimulate regeneration of the vaginal tissue.
+MonaLisa Touch is an exciting treatment that uses laser therapy to stimulate regeneration of the vaginal tissue.
 It works to restore the PH balance of the vagina, stimulate collagen production and blood supply.
-The therapy offers significant advantages over traditional treatment options, as it addresses the cause of vaginal atrophy rather than simply masking the symptoms.

 MonaLisa has proven success in removing the contributing factors of dryness, itching and burning.
 Most patients notice improvement by 4-6 weeks and can be assured of long-lasting results.

-The procedure itself takes just 5 minutes, is painless, and has no side effects.
+The procedure itself takes just 5 minutes.
 Women usually require just three treatments spaced a month apart for their symptoms to improve up to 70-80%.

 Where to get further advice

-If you have symptoms of vaginal atrophy, and would like to discuss our treatments including HRT and MonaLisa Touch, or talk to an experienced gynaecologist about your reproductive health, please get in touch on 1300 780 138.
+If you have symptoms of vaginal atrophy, and would like to discuss treatment options including HRT and MonaLisa Touch, or talk to an experienced gynaecologist about your reproductive health, please get in touch on 1300 780 138.
 We’re looking forward to seeing you.